lightning/bolts/04-onion-routing.md

 This key is then used to generate a pseudo-random stream, which is then applied to the packet using `XOR`.

-The obfuscation step is repeated by every node on the return path.
+The obfuscation step is repeated by every hop on the return path.
-Upon receiving a packet, the node will generate its `ammag`, generate the pseudo-random byte stream, and apply it to the packet before forwarding.
+Upon receiving a packet, the hop will generate its `ammag`, generate the pseudo-random byte stream, and apply it to the packet before forwarding.

-The origin node detects that it is the final hop of the return message, since it was the origin of the corresponding forward packet.
+The origin node detects that it is the last hop of the return message, since it was the origin of the corresponding forward packet.
-When an origin node receive an error message matching a transfer it initiated, i.e. it cannot forward the error any further, the node then generates the `ammag` and `um` keys for each hop in the route.
+When an origin node receives an error message matching a transfer it initiated (i.e. it cannot forward the error any further) it then generates the `ammag` and `um` keys for each hop in the route.
-The node then iteratively decrypts the error message using each of the `ammag` keys and computes the HMAC using the `um` keys.
+The origin node then iteratively decrypts the error message using each of the `ammag` keys and computes the HMAC using the `um` keys.
 The origin node can detect the sender of the error message by matching the `hmac` field with the computed HMAC.

-The node:
+The origin node:
   - once the original message has been decrypted:
     - SHOULD store a copy of the message.
     - SHOULD continue decrypting, until the loop has been repeated 20 times.